alvarotrigo/react-fullpage/README.md

 Webpack Boilerplate
 ===========

-> webpack boilerplate with bower, SASS, jQuery and lodash on board
+> Webpack Boilerplate with bower, SASS, jQuery and lodash on board

 # Requirements
 You only need <b>node.js</b> and <b/>bower</b> pre-installed and you’re good to go.
 If you don’t want to work with jQuery or lodash, just remove it from the bower config file.